 And we’ve all heard the theme of how much most writers drink, correct?
 “Psychology Today” even had an article in it titled, “Why Do Writers Drink So Much?”
 That article listed roughly twenty big-name authors, but it could have probably listed 95 percent of all authors.

 So, if you’ll grant me that most writers are crazy (and/or drink too much), we’ll get this show back on the road.
-(Although weirdly, I don’t drink — I’m scared to death of alcohol after it destroyed my uncle’s life; that shit took his family, his job, and eventually his sanity before he ended it all with a gun, so go easy on the stuff.)
+(Although weirdly, I don’t drink — I’m scared to death of alcohol after it destroyed my uncle’s life, taking his family, his job, and eventually his sanity, so go easy on it.)

 Back to the point, though.
 Where were we?
 Oh, yeah.
 Just write the truth.
 And writers are crazy.

 Here’s another truth: Writing is a madness.
 It’s a disease.
 It’s a curse.